fortran-lang/stdlib/README.md

 ## Documentation

-Documentation is a work in progress (see issue [#4](https://github.com/fortran-lang/stdlib/issues/4)) but alrealy available at https://stdlib.fortran-lang.org.
+Documentation is a work in progress (see issue [#4](https://github.com/fortran-lang/stdlib/issues/4)) but already available at [stdlib.fortran-lang.org](https://stdlib.fortran-lang.org).
 This includes API documentation automatically generated from static analysis and markup comments in the source files using the [FORD](https://github.com/Fortran-FOSS-programmers/ford/wiki) tool, as well as a specification document or ["spec"](https://stdlib.fortran-lang.org/page/specs/index.html) for each proposed feature.